mwrock/RequestReduce/Readme.md

 **All background images you want to sprite [must have an explicit width in their css class] (http://github.com/mwrock/RequestReduce/wiki/Can-I-make-changes-to-my-CSS-classes-to-optimize-RequestReduce-spriting%3F).** Otherwise RequestReduce cannot guarantee that the background positions it injects will not cause adjacent sprites to bleed into a background image's view port.
 Also, RequestReduce will ignore repeating images so make sure to mark the image **no-repeat** if it is not a repeating image.

+##Troubleshooting
+If RequestReduce does not appear to be doing anything, check out this [troubleshooting wiki] (https://github.com/mwrock/RequestReduce/wiki/RequestReduce-is-not-working.-I-don%27t-see-any-spriting-or-minification.-How-can-I-troubleshoot-this%3F) which provides several scenarios, options and debugging tips for figuring out why your content may not be being reduced.
+Also check the [list of wiki support pages] (https://github.com/mwrock/RequestReduce/wiki) which provides documentation addressing several topics to help you optimize RequestReduce and explain how RequestReduce works.

 ##Requirements
 * Thus far, RequestReduce has only been tested using the .Net framework version 4 on IIS 7
 * The identity that your asp.net worker process runs under must have write access to your web root directory for creating sprite and css files